ooyala/miyamoto/README.md

 miyamoto
 ========

-# Why bother with masterless?
+# Why bother with masterless Puppet?

-We had two different use cases at my work that led to my writing Miyamoto.
-First, we manage our Macintoshes with puppet, and we have users in remote locations that don't always need to connect to the VPN.
-When their machines aren't on the VPN or corp network, they can't connect to the puppetmaster and don't receive updates.
-Miyamoto allows them to get their manifests from an S3 bucket, so as long as they have internet, they get puppet updates.
+We had two different use cases at a previous job that led to my writing Miyamoto.
+First, we managed our Macintoshes with puppet, and had users in remote locations that didn't always need to connect to the VPN.
+When their machines aren't on the VPN or corp network, they couldn't connect to the puppetmaster and didn't receive updates.
+This was suboptimal.
+Miyamoto allowed them to get their manifests from an S3 bucket, so as long as they had internet, they got their puppet updates.

-Secondly, we have some compute-intensive tasks that we do in EC2.
+Secondly, we had some compute-intensive tasks running in EC2.
-As the load on the cluster rises and falls, we add and remove instances.
+As the load on the cluster rises and falls, we added and removed instances.
 Hundreds of thousands of instances over time.
 Way more than I care to have to deal with when cleaning stale certs out of the ca certs directory.
-By using an S3 bucket, we eliminate the SPOF of a single puppetmaster, or the maintenance hassle of a cluster of puppetmasters and ca boxes.
+By using an S3 bucket, we eliminated the SPOF of a single puppetmaster, or the maintenance hassle of a cluster of puppetmasters and ca boxes.

 ## But we're losing reporting

-Miyamoto writes the facts collected by facter to a status file in the S3 bucket, so you still can see what is happening with our fleet by scraping those files and loading them into your reporting system of choice.
+Miyamoto writes the facts collected by facter to a status file in the S3 bucket, so you still can see what is happening with your fleet by scraping those files and loading them into your reporting system of choice.
 They're in json format so they're easy to parse.